 For bar locations, it may be that you’re stuck in a certain area that isn't necessarily the best place for a bar.
-Maybe you’re in a location that is so saturated with bars you need something truly unique to make your bar stand out (this can also happen when you're buying a winery).
+Maybe you’re in a location that is so saturated with bars-like New York City or LA-you need something truly unique to make your bar stand out (this can also happen when you're buying a winery).
 If you’re just now looking to become a bar owner, be sure to check out locations and let that factor into your decision.
 You may be looking to open a new bar, or you could already be in a location.
 Either way, there’s a lot you can do to choose a good location or make the most of the location you're in.

 Lafitte’s Blacksmith Shop, the oldest bar in New Orleans, was built to be a great location, as it was originally a true blacksmith shop.
 It’s also rumored to have been run by pirates.
 This little bar is on the list for everyone who travels to New Orleans.
 When you’re choosing your bar location, you might not be lucky enough to have the oldest place in the city.
 However, if you’re able to find a building with some historical significance you’ll be in a prime spot no matter what.

 The Library Bar in downtown Los Angeles has done what many would say is nearly impossible in LA.
 It’s made something truly unique in a packed place location wise.
 Every spot - map wise - is a hot spot in LA.
-In order to make something exceptional in any location, a bar needs to be truly unique.
+In order to make something exceptional in any location, a bar needs to be truly unique-from classic cocktails to the food menu to live music, everything is an option for something special.
 The Library Bar has done just that, with bringing in true library vibes from the bookshelves to the literary drinks.
 The Library Bar is evidence that any location can be a great one if you know what you’re doing with your bar.

 As far as stunning locations go, if you can find a truly unique spot, your bar will be a hit.
 This is particularly true for The Castle Bar Pub Restaurant in Cockermouth, UK.
 The Castle Bar isn’t actually in a castle.
 It is, however, a truly old building, originally made in several styles reminiscent of times when castles were still being built.
 A lot of places in the UK have the benefit of being in older buildings.
 These old locations are less prevalent in the US, but having your bar in an older location will draw curious crowds.